MarkNahabedian/PropertyMethods.jl/README.md

 PropertyMethods is a small package that allows one to add computed properties to a struct by defining a `Val` specialized method for each property.
-Unrelated properties no longer need to be enumerated in the conditioonal tree of a single `getproperty` method.
+Unrelated properties no longer need to be enumerated in the conditional tree of a single `getproperty` method.

 Properties defined in this way will automatically be recognized by the struct's `propertynames` and `hasproperty` methods.

-This mackage also provide a macro to generate trampoline methods for the *Delegation* pattern.
+This mackage also provides a macro to generate trampoline methods for the *Delegation* pattern.

 See the documentation linked above for details.